 Ein kleines demokratisches Forum für Leute, die gerne und überall barfuß laufen oder dies gerne mal ausprobieren möchten.
 Es wird aber darauf hingewiesen, daß sexistische sowie beleidigende Beiträge kommentarlos gelöscht werden.

-Dieses Forum wird gegenwärtig von Markus U., Dominik R., Engel & Kerstin gemanagt.
+Dieses Forum wird gegenwärtig von Markus U., Dominik R., Andrea & Kerstin gemanagt.
 Wir sind jederzeit für Anregungen & Kritik empfänglich.

 Hallo, mal davon abgesehen, dass arme Menschen sicher Esssen, Behausung und Zugang zu Kultur nötiger brauchen als Schuhe (O.K. diese komischen Würmer in Afrika sind schon wiederlich), finde ich die Aktion ganz witzig.

 Rae Heim was not whining about the heat earlier this week.
 The 18-year-old Carroll native was too busy running across America.

 She crested a hill in the 91-degree countryside near Victor, stopped to talk, and wasn’t even out of breath.
 She was more than halfway into a 26.2 mile run, but it was as if she just woke up from a nap.
 The bottoms of her feet are like slabs of leather.

 “I wanted to see if I could,” was the basic explanation.

 Turns out, the tall (5 feet, 11 inches), thin and tan woman who will run from Newton to Altoona today (24.2 miles) and Altoona to Waukee on Sunday 22 miles) hated to run.

 She dreaded even a run around the bases while playing softball.
 “It was like a punishment,” she said.
 But then Heim realized that people thought she couldn’t run.